frigus02/website/generator/README.md

 |  |     `- index.md          - Metadata and content of the post
 |  `- projects
 |     `- 20150102-my-project-1
-|        |- icon_large.png    - Large icon for the project
-|        |- icon.png          - Icon for the project
-|        |- image1_thumb.png  - Thumbnail for the image "image1"
-|        |- image1.png        - An image, referenced from metadata by name "image1" (without extension)
+|        |- image1.png        - An image, copied to /static/data with content hash added to filename
 |        `- index.md          - Metadata and content of the project
 |- pages
 |  |- posts